-Samuel Merritt University does not have its own police force, public safety, or security team and it utilizes services with the security team or building management from whom it rents or leases space at each of its campuses.
+Samuel Merritt University does not have its own police force, public safety, or security team and it utilizes vendor security services or building management depending on the campus location.

-The security teams have the authority to ask persons for identification and determine whether individuals have lawful business with Samuel Merritt University.
-These security teams also have the ability to collect reports of incidents.
-They do not have arrest power.
-Criminal incidents are referred to the local police who have jurisdiction at the campus.
-All crime victims and witnesses are strongly encouraged to immediately report the crime to the security team at that campus as well as one of the University officials listed above, including when the victim elects to, or is unable to, report.
+The security team has the authority to ask persons for identification and determine whether individuals have lawful business with Samuel Merritt University.
+Security also may collect reports of incidents.
+They have citizen's arrest power, not police authority.
+Criminal incidents are sent to local police who have jurisdiction on the campus.
+All crime victims and witnesses are strongly encouraged to immediately report crime to security at their campus as well as one of the University officials listed above.
+This includes when the victim elects to, or is unable to, report.
 Prompt reporting will assure timely warning notices and disclosure of statistics.